-Further categories of data that we hold in relation to current staff, office holders and senior members are set out in our Record of Processing Activity.
+Further categories of data that we hold in relation to attendees, organisers and others involved in conferences and events are set out in our Record of Processing Activity.

 The lawful basis on which we process your data

 The law requires that we provide you with information about the lawful basis on which we process your personal data, and for what purpose(s).